Natsuiro Matsuri

 Natsuiro Matsuri (夏色 まつり) is a Japanese virtual YouTuber (VTuber) affiliated with Hololive Production.
-She is part of Hololive (Japan) 1st Generation alongside Akai Haato, Yozora Mel, Shirakami Fubuki and Aki Rosenthal.
+She is part of Hololive (Japan) 1st Generation alongside Akai Haato, Shirakami Fubuki and Aki Rosenthal.
 Matsuri debuted as a VTuber on June 1, 2018, and has since amassed over 1 million subscribers on YouTube.

 Overview

 From May 2 to 13, 2018, Cover, the management company of Hololive, held a VTuber audition to look for individuals who have experience in live streaming and video uploading and want to challenge themselves as VTubers.
 The character designs and name of the five open spots that would later debut as Generation 1 were made public at the start of the audition.
 The design of Natsuiro Matsuri was llustrated by artist Haruki Minamura, and a 3D model by Pompu-chou was created later on.

 Natsuiro Matsuri made her Twitter debut on May 31 and streamed her YouTube debut on June 1.